Style Guidance home

 functioning

 Functioning refers to a person’s ability to engage in activities of daily living (ADL), such as maintaining personal hygiene, shopping for food, managing finances, and developing social relationships with other people.
-Using specifics and person-first language when describing functionality is a good way to frame challenges in these areas as just one aspect of someone’s identity that doesn’t define them.
+However, functionality labels can be reductive and misleading; the National Center on Disability and Journalism discourages use of “low functioning” and “high functioning,” calling instead for accurate medical terms and descriptions of a person’s specific abilities and challenges, which are aspects of someone’s identity but don’t define them.

 gaslighting